top of page

 (posted 10/17/2017 by Weichao Tu)

-The paper is entitled "Quantifying the precipitation loss of radiation belt electrons during a rapid dropout event" with authors Zheng Xiang, Weichao Tu, Xinlin Li, Binbin Ni, S. K. Morley, and D. N. Baker.
+The paper is entitled "Quantifying the precipitation loss of radiation belt electrons during a rapid dropout event" with authors Zheng Xiang (visiting graduate student), Weichao Tu, Xinlin Li, Binbin Ni, S. K. Morley, and D. N. Baker.

 Mohammad Barani wins the best poster presentation award at GEM 2017